Maple-Stout Quick Bread

-Another bottle was used for another recipe that only used 2 tablespoons.
-Buh-bye rest of the bottle.
+Last week I opened another bottle to make this cheddar leek dip that only used 3 tablespoons.
+Buh-bye, rest of the bottle.
 Hope you enjoyed the Guinness, sink drain.

 *moment of silence for the second wasted Guinness*

-Luckily this bread was worth the wasted Guinness.
-It was super moist, and had terrific flavors.
-The glaze was perfect to up the sweetness factor and make it a little prettier.
+Maple stout quick bread is super moist, and has terrific flavors.
+The glaze is perfect to increase the sweetness factor and makes the bread a little prettier.